Roasted Frozen Broccoli

 We are loving this frozen chopped broccoli recipe so much, I’ve been roasting at least two bags per week.
 It’s so quick and easy, I may not go back to using fresh when all I need is a fast vegetable side dish.

 I’m also feeling super jazzed and curious about other frozen vegetables that roast well.
 I suspect this method would work well for roasting frozen cauliflower without needing to adjust the recipe—you could make a mix of roasted frozen broccoli and cauliflower too.
-Roasted frozen Brussels sprouts are next on my list, but if there’s a different vegetable you’d love to see me tackle, please let me know in the comments below.
+I’ve learned that Roasted Frozen Brussels Sprouts are equally as delicious, and if there’s a different vegetable you’d love to see me tackle, please let me know in the comments below.

 If you try this recipe please leave a comment then too.
 I adore hearing from you!